 Nuts n More Shark Tank Update

-Nuts N More have grown from $100,000 in sales to over $6 million in two years.
-They claim that they may increase their revenue to $20 million with the GNC arrangement!
+Nuts N More has grown from $100,000 in sales to over $6 million in two years.
+They claim they may increase their revenue to $20 million with the GNC arrangement!

-Beyond the Tank episode, 208 provides an in-depth report on the business and its issues.
-The supplements were also available at Whole Foods Markets and Vitamin Shoppes by 2018.
+Beyond the Tank episode 208 provides an in-depth report on the business and its issues.
+The supplements were also available at Whole Foods Markets and Vitamin Shoppes in 2018.

-Nuts N More also exceeded its sales target of $30 million for the year.
-They are still going strong as of 2022, generating $6 million in annual revenue.
+Nuts N More exceeded the year’s sales target of $30 million.
+They are still going strong, generating $6 million in annual revenue.

 Is Nuts n More Still In Business?

 The valuation of Nuts N More was $1.25 million when it appeared on Shark Tank.
-The net worth of Nuts N More is $6 million as of 2022.
+The current net worth of Nuts N More is estimated to be $5 million.